 No, unfortunately we are only open to mentorship applications from students who are currently high school freshmen, sophomores, juniors, or seniors (or gap year students, high school class of ’21 or ’22).
 We hope you’ll keep us on your radar and apply next year, though!

-The application manager will close at 11:59pm U.S. PST on March 15, 2022.
+The application manager will close at 11:59pm U.S. Pacific Standard Time (PST) on March 12th, 2023.
 Click here to see what time it is in the PST time zone.
 You can also Google “what time is it in Los Angeles” or “what time is it in San Francisco” if you’re unsure.

 Can I participate in the mentorship program along with other online or in-person summer writing programs?